Signs and Symptoms of Chronic Loneliness

 What is chronic loneliness?

 Chronic loneliness occurs when feelings of loneliness and uncomfortable social isolation go on for a long period of time.
 It’s characterized by constant and unrelenting feelings of being alone, separated or divided from others, and an inability to connect on a deeper level.
-It can also be accompanied by deeply rooted feelings of inadequacy, poor self-esteem, and self-loathing.1
+It can also be accompanied by deeply rooted feelings of self-doubt, low self-esteem, or social anxiety.1

 Ongoing loneliness can afflict even the most seemingly outgoing person.
 Being the "life of the party" doesn't necessarily exclude someone from being chronically lonely.
 This type of chronic, or long-term loneliness, can eventually impact all areas of your life.